Nick-Z0/Automatic-chicken-door-and-light/README.md

-# Automatic chicken door and light management
+# Automatic chicken coop door and light management

 This is device calculates the sunrise and sunset times for a specific location, and utilizes a stepper motor that operates a guillotine door of a chicken coop at sunrise and some predetermined time after sunset.
 Additionally, it calculates the hours of daylight of a specific day and if the number of hours is less than 14 hours[^1], it turns on a relay for the additional time until the total light time is 14 hours.
 A small push-button is also incorporated to test the door and relay operation.